Nicolas Rabuel

-Nicolas Rabuel (born 15 January 1978) is a French football coach and a former defender.
-He was most recently the manager of Valenciennes.
+Nicolas Rabuel (born 15 January 1978) is a French football coach and a former defender who is the manager of club Bourg-Péronnas.

 His previous clubs include Olympique Lyonnais, AS Angoulême, AS Nancy, Louhans-Cuiseaux, FC Rouen 1899, AS Cannes, Nîmes Olympique and US Boulogne.

 Personal life

 Rabuel is the father of Mattéo Rabuel, a footballer who he currently manages at Valenciennes.